Hamlet Theme of Art and Culture

 - What kinds of "roles" does Hamlet try on throughout the play?
 Do any other characters appear to be playing roles?

 - What does Hamlet hope to accomplish by organizing the play-within-the-play?

 - What does Hamlet see theater as being good for?
 What powers or influences does he think theater has?

 - At the end of the play, why do Fortinbras and Horatio say the bodies of the tragic victims should be placed up high on a "stage" while Hamlet's story is told?
 What purpose will this serve?

-In Hamlet, theater is exactly what Hamlet says it is: a faithful reflection of what is going on in the world.
+In Hamlet, theater is exactly what Hamlet says it is: a faithful reflection (a "mirror") of what's going on in the world.

-Hamlet himself defines theater as an art designed to "hold, as 'twere, the mirror up to Nature" (3.2.1).
+Hamlet defines theater as an art designed to "hold, as 'twere, the mirror up to Nature" (3.2.21-22).
 But in Hamlet, Shakespeare presents theater as something that shapes reality, rather than merely reflecting it.